MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

     * The ACR needs to be of the [Premium SKU service tier][container-registry-skus]

-1. (Optional) Set up private connection configuration for addons based on the following guides.
-This step is only required when using the following add-ons:
+1. (Optional) Set up private connection configuration for add-ons based on the following guides.
+This step is only required when you're using the following add-ons:
-  - [CSI secret store (Azure keyvault secrets provider)][csisecretstore]
-  - [Azure monitor for containers (Container insights)][azuremonitoring]
+  - [Azure Key Vault provider for Secrets Store CSI Driver][csisecretstore]
-  - [Application insights][applicationinsights]
-  - [Web application routing][webapplicationrouting]
+  - [Azure Monitor Container Insights][azuremonitoring]

 ::: zone pivot="aks-managed-acr"